AI agent authorization is a rule problem

 How does Veto compare to building authorization yourself?

 Open source.
 Policy-as-code.
-Under 10ms evaluation.
+Evaluation before execution.